-All credit for previous coursework must be approved by the Dean’s office prior to starting the program.
+All credit for previous coursework must be approved by the Program Director prior to starting the program.
 To count toward the MBA, previous course work must meet all of the following criteria:

 - Completed within five (5) years prior to enrollment in the MBA program

 - Grade earned must be “B” or better

 - Courses must have been completed at an accredited, four-year college or university (Financial and Managerial Accounting may be taken at an accredited junior/community college or continuing education program in which the courses have been certified for credit eligibility towards the CA Certified Public Accountancy exam)

 - Foundation and core courses must cover comparable course material to the corresponding required MBA course, as determined by the Program Director prior to starting the program, and must be at least 3 semester course credits.
 Students who have taken course work that meets some but not all of the above criteria can request a placement exam from the Dean’s office and can receive credit if the placement exam demonstrates the level of understanding expected of students who have completed the required course.

 - Students must complete MGMT 244 Leadership and Ethics and MGMT 290 Strategic Management at Mills.